Dijets with a large rapidity separation in the next-to-leading order BFKL formalism for searches of large extra dimensions at colliders: Numerical calculations and systematic uncertainty

 The ADD gravity signal cross section is computed by convolving the partonic cross section given in Eq.~(\ref{eq:add_grw_xs}) with PDFs from \NNPDFLO~\cite{NNPDF:2017mvq}, accessed through the \LHAPDF framework~\cite{Buckley:2014ana}.
 The ADD model depends on two parameters: \md and the number of extra dimensions $n_D$.
 This study considers two values, $n_D = 2$ and $6$, covering the typical range.
 The values of Planck scale with extra dimensions, \md, are chosen so that the signal cross section is roughly comparable to the QCD background at $\Dy = 8.7$.
-Near the kinematic limit $\Dy = 9.4$, imposed by the rapidity cut $|y|<y_{\max}=4.7$ the cross sections vanish.
+The cross sections vanish near the kinematic limit $\Dy = 9.4$, imposed by the rapidity cut $|y|<y_{\max}=4.7$.
 Therefore, $\Dy = 8.7$ is chosen as the largest \Dy unaffected by the $|y|<y_{\max}=4.7$ selection.
 Since the partonic cross section in Eq.~(\ref{eq:add_grw_xs}) relies on the eikonal approximation with $\shat\gg|\that|$, signal calculations are performed for $\Dy > 3.25$ ($|\that|/\shat < 0.04$).
 At smaller \Dy values, the eikonal approximation may become less reliable.
 Therefore, the most accurate results using this approximation occur at the largest $\Dy = 8.7$ ($|\that|/\shat \approx 1.7 \cdot 10^{-4}$).
+Another way to estimate the lower bound for the trans-Planckian eikonal regime's applicability is to consider the onset of black hole (BH) formation.
+A rough criterion is when the impact parameter becomes equal the Schwarzschild radius, $R_{\mathrm{S}}$, for the system of mass \mjj, i.e., $1/\sqrt{-\hat{t}}=R_\mathrm{S}$.
+This yields the following lower bound on \Dy: